Orfium/s3-parquetifier/README.md

     dtype=None,  # A dictionary defining the types of the columns skip_rows=None,  # How many rows to skip per chunk compression='gzip',  # The compression type
-    keep_original_name_locally=True  # In order to keep the original filename or create a random when downloading the file )
+    keep_original_name_locally=True,  # In order to keep the original filename or create a random when downloading the file encoding='utf-8'  # Set the encoding of the file
+)
 ```